February 5, 2010

 Creative Commons License

-QuoteCounterquote.com is licensed under a Creative Commons Attribution 3.0 United States License.
-Any duplicative or remixed use of the paired quotations posts here must include an attribution and link to http://www.quotecounterquote.com/
+The Quote/Counterquote blog is licensed under a Creative Commons Attribution 3.0 United States License.
+Any duplicative or remixed use of the original text written for this blog and any exact duplications the specific sets of quotations collected for the posts shown here must include an attribution to QuoteCounterquote.com and, if online, a link to http://www.quotecounterquote.com/

-QuoteCounterquote.com is committed to protecting your privacy.
-I won't sell your email address, etc. For more details, read this blog's full Privacy Policy.
+Subtropic Productions LLC and QuoteCounterquote.com are committed to protecting your privacy.
+We will not sell your email address, etc. For more details, read this blog's full Privacy Policy.